Patterson Hood: Career

 After Adam's House Cat split up, Hood and Cooley continued to work together.
 They eventually formed the Drive-By Truckers in 1996, following a mutual relocation to Athens, Georgia.
-Drawing equal influence from country and rock & roll, the Drive-By Truckers released their first album, Gangstabilly, in 1998.
+Drawing equal influence from country and rock & roll, the Drive-By Truckers released their first album, Gangstabilly, in 1998.They continued to tour heavily and have released 14 albums as of 2025.

-Hood has released three solo albums in his career, beginning with 2004's Killers and Stars on New West Records, followed by the self-released (on Ruth St. Records) Murdering Oscar (And Other Love Songs) in 2009 and 2012's Heat Lightning Rumbles in the Distance for ATO Records.
+Hood has released four solo albums in his career, beginning with 2004's Killers and Stars on New West Records, followed by the self-released (on Ruth St. Records) Murdering Oscar (And Other Love Songs) in 2009 and 2012's Heat Lightning Rumbles in the Distance for ATO Records.

+On February 21, 2025, Hood released his fourth studio album, Exploding Trees & Airplane Screams, via ATO Records.

 In 2012, Hood formed Patterson Hood and the Downtown 13 with Mike Mills of R.E.M., John Bell and Todd Nance of Widespread Panic, fellow Truckers Jay Gonzalez, Brad Morgan, John Neff and David Barbe, and Athens musicians Claire Campbell, Lera Lynn, Henry Barbe, Brannen Miles, Carter King and Payton Bradford.
-The collective was formed to record a track After It's Gone to protest the building of a new Wal-Mart in downtown Athens, GA.
+The collective was formed to record a track After It's Gone to protest the building of a new Wal-Mart in downtown Athens.
 After It's Gone was released on 7" vinyl by ATO Records for Record Store Day 2012.

-In 2020, Hood had a brief role in the film The Dark Divide.
+In 2020, Hood had a small role in the film The Dark Divide.